muxi-ai/faissx/README.md

 ## Current Status and Next Steps

-FAISSx **v0.0.3** has completed all high and medium priority features from the initial roadmap.
+FAISSx **v0.0.3** has completed all high and medium priority features from the initial roadmap and **all examples are fully working**.
 Recent optimizations have significantly improved the client-side implementation with robust fallback strategies.

-**NEW in v0.0.3: Authentication System Complete** ✅
-- Multi-tenant authentication fully implemented and production-ready
-- Supports both CLI auth-keys and JSON auth-file authentication methods
-- Comprehensive test coverage with tenant isolation verification
-- Bug fixed in server authentication enforcement

-Current focus areas:

-- Server-side improvements to better match client capabilities
-- Enhanced vector reconstruction for remote operations
-- Standardized server response formats

-Recent fixes:
+Recent comprehensive fixes:

-- Authentication system bug fixed and fully tested
+- ✅ Authentication system bug fixed and fully tested
-- Training behavior inconsistencies in scalar quantizer now match FAISS behavior
+- ✅ All segfault issues in examples resolved
+- ✅ Index modification operations working perfectly
+- ✅ IVF index creation safety implemented
+- ✅ Range search and batch operations working
-- API method consistency improved across index implementations
+- ✅ API method consistency improved across all index implementations

-See [NEXT_STEPS.md](./NEXT_STEPS.md) for a detailed roadmap and current status.

 ---